 The only exceptions to this policy are for service animals or therapy animals:

-- Therapy/Emotional Support/Comfort Animals:: A therapy or comfort animal is an untrained animal that is necessary to provide a person with a qualifying disability an equal opportunity to use and enjoy university housing.
+- Therapy/Emotional Support/Comfort Animals: A therapy or comfort animal is an untrained animal that is necessary to provide a person with a qualifying disability an equal opportunity to use and enjoy university housing.
 A therapy animal provides emotional assistance and support to an owner by increasing the owner’s calm and sense of stability.
 They are not qualified or trained as service animals.
-Students who need therapy animals will be given reasonable accommodation by the university as long as the student makes a request with the Disability Officer in the Department of Student Life.
+Students who need therapy animals will be given reasonable accommodation by the university as long as the student makes a request with the Accessibility Officer in the Department of Student Life.
 The university does not approve animals deemed to be health or safety risks.
 Therapy animals must remain in a student’s room and may not accompany the owner to class or other activities.

-The requester will also need to provide records that the animal has up to date vaccinations.
+The requester will also need to provide records that the animal has up-to-date vaccinations.

 In addition, dogs will need to be registered by the city of Fairfield as required by local ordinances.
 Proof of registration will need to be provided to the University.
 Fees are $10.00 a year for spayed and neutered dogs and $50.00 for non-spayed and non-neutered dogs.